DFE/MONK/doc/source/codingstyle.rst

 the same source.
 This is discouraged for other reasons, though.
 Instead of ``from abc import x,y,z`` you should use ``import abc`` and then refer to ``abc.x`` later on.
-This way it is easier to identify where something comes from, even though it is a little more work writing.
+This way it is easier to identify where something comes from, even though it requires a little more work typing.
 Always remember `explicit is better than implicit`_.

 The End